[Major revision–posted 5/2/25 (replaces 8/25/23 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to outline and ensure understanding of procedures concerning the non-reappointment and dismissal of faculty or tenure revocation of tenured faculty.

-REVIEW: This OP will be reviewed in November of odd-numbered years by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President (PSVP).
 Any change in this OP must be conducted in accordance with section 5 herein.

 POLICY/PROCEDURE